 The best part of eating plant-based is that I can eat all the foods that I enjoyed eating while I was growing up.
 Being born close to Italy and seeing olive trees everywhere, I ate pasta and lasagna and polenta and gnocchi all the time.
 Sure fish, cheese, and prosciutto were always on my plate, but the basics were always carbs and colorful vegetables.
 When I went vegan I still had plenty of ingredients left to prepare the best Mediterranean dishes you can dream of.

 Hopefully, I was able to help anyone who might struggle with eating vegan and isn’t sure how to eat properly to stay healthy.
 I just want to make sure that you realize that being healthy and staying healthy doesn’t necessarily come just from eating healthy, it comes from our mental health as well.
 So if you are eating super healthy vegan foods all the time, but you are under stress and have relationship issues with others all the time – I’m sorry, but you will have to work on your inner home as well.
 How do you feed your mind?
 What about your heart?
 Think about that.
 Stress is one of the leading causes for getting ill and eating plants doesn’t guarantee that you will be healthy as a fish (its a Slovenian saying, do you use it in your country too?).

 If you are interested in some amazing vegan recipes – here is a post I wrote that contains some of the best dishes you can prepare to stay healthy and full of energy on a plant-based diet.
 If you want to learn why a plant-based diet is the best diet for you, read my post here.

 Let me know in the comments what your favorite meal of the day is and how do you remain healthy through the food you put in your body.
-Make sure to follow me on Twitter, Instagram and Pinterest for more updates on me and my website.
+Make sure to follow me on Twitter.